 Son Sann (b.
 Oct.
 5, 1911, Phnom Penh, Cambodia - d.
 Dec.
 19, 2000, Paris, France), Cambodian politician.
 He began his public service in 1935 as governor of the northwestern province of Battambang.
 He founded the Democratic Party in 1947 and was finance minister (1947, 1948, 1958, 1961-62) and foreign minister (1950-51, 1958-60).
 He created the National Bank of Cambodia in 1955 and was its governor until 1966.
 He served as prime minister in 1967-68 under Head of State Norodom Sihanouk.
 When Sihanouk was ousted in a republican coup d'etat in 1970, Son Sann went into exile.
 He tried unsuccessfully to reconcile Sihanouk with the republican regime as it fought against a takeover by the communist Khmer Rouge.
 He moved to Paris after the Khmer Rouge government of Pol Pot took power in 1975.
 He helped found a guerrilla resistance force, the Khmer People's National Liberation Front (KPNLF), in 1979 at the Thai-Cambodian border.
 The U.S.-backed KPNLF, together with the Khmer Rouge and Sihanouk's royalists, battled a Vietnamese army of occupation and the Hanoi-backed government in Phnom Penh until a 1991 peace treaty officially ended the Cambodian conflict.
 He then served in the UN-sponsored Supreme National Council that guided the nation until 1993 elections.
-His Buddhist Liberal Democratic Party (BLDP) won 10 seats in those elections and it joined the coalition set up by Norodom Ranariddh and the leader of the former government, Hun Sen. Son Sann gave up his seat in the National Assembly in 1997 and resigned as president of the BLDP in 1998 when he was appointed by King Norodom Sihanouk to sit on the Constitutional Council, the supreme body for ensuring the rule of law and judging constitutional disagreements.
+His Buddhist Liberal Democratic Party (BLDP) won 10 seats in those elections and it joined the coalition set up by Norodom Ranariddh and the leader of the former government, Hun Sen. He was chairman of the National Assembly in June-October 1993.
+He gave up his seat in the Assembly in 1997 and resigned as president of the BLDP in 1998 when he was appointed by King Norodom Sihanouk to sit on the Constitutional Council, the supreme body for ensuring the rule of law and judging constitutional disagreements.

 Son Sen (b.
 June 12, 1930, Tra Vinh province, Cochinchina [now in Vietnam] - d.
 June 10, 1997, Anlong Veng, Cambodia), Cambodian political figure.
 He was one of the young Cambodian radicals, including Saloth Sar (later known as Pol Pot), who were students in France in the 1950s and later founded the movement that became known as the Khmer Rouge.
 Son Sen returned to Cambodia in 1956 and became closely involved in the growing communist movement.
 As a military commander, he oversaw the capture of Phnom Penh in April 1975.
 He was one of three members of the central committee.
 As defense minister during the Khmer Rouge's rule in 1975-79, he had overall responsibility for internal security and oversaw the gruesome purges of "enemies of the state."
 He was in charge of Tuol Sleng prison, where thousands of people were tormented before being put to death.
 After Vietnam overthrew the Khmer Rouge in 1979, they returned to the jungle.
 In 1991, the warring factions signed a peace accord, and Son Sen became part of the Supreme National Council during the United Nations' peacekeeping operations that led to democratic elections in 1993.
 From July to December 1992, he temporarily lost the title of "defense minister" when his comrades suspected him of disloyalty for opposing the movement's decision to boycott the polls.
 He appeared to have been rehabilitated, and remained with Pol Pot, Khieu Samphan, and other hardline members following a schism in 1996 in which Ieng Sary, another longtime leader, led some 10,000 guerrillas to defect to the government, militarily crippling the movement.
 Further factional infighting, however, led to Son Sen's execution (along with his wife Yun Yat, former minister of information and culture) by Pol Pot's loyalists; Pol Pot was himself arrested soon after.